-- 1. In order to prevent players from experiencing sudden cardiac death during matches in the final competition, and to protect players' health, each Participating Member Association shall ensure that its players undergo a precompetition medical assessment prior to the start of the final competition and inform FIFA accordingly.
-FIFA will provide all Participating Member Associations with an assessment form - 2.
-Failure to comply with the aforementioned provision shall be sanctioned by the FIFA Disciplinary Committee in accordance with the FIFA Disciplinary Code. - 3.
-Doping is strictly prohibited. - 4.
-FIFA will inform the Participating Member Associations of the doping control procedures and the list of prohibited substances by means of a circular letter. - 5.
-The FIFA Disciplinary Code, the FIFA Anti-Doping Regulations and all other relevant FIFA regulations and directives will apply to the World Cup.
+1. In order to prevent players from experiencing sudden cardiac death during matches in the final competition, and to protect players' health, each Participating Member Association shall ensure that its players undergo a precompetition medical assessment prior to the start of the final competition and inform FIFA accordingly.
+FIFA will provide all Participating Member Associations with an assessment form.

+2. Failure to comply with the aforementioned provision shall be sanctioned by the FIFA Disciplinary Committee in accordance with the FIFA Disciplinary Code.

+3. Doping is strictly prohibited.
+The FIFA Anti-Doping Regulations, the FIFA Disciplinary Code and all other relevant FIFA regulations, circulars and directives will apply to the World Cup.